 We are currently raising funds to bring our Story Cure Program to more cities.
 Email firstname.lastname@example.org to nominate a city or become a sponsor!
 See Our Testimonials which include quotes from professionals who have participated in this program and from people old and young whose lives they have changed.

 Our signature intergenerational engagement program

-Working on our front lines are local volunteers who facilitate storytelling groups at diverse sites across the country.
+Working on our front lines are local volunteers who facilitate our legally trademarked, research proven storytelling groups at diverse sites across the country.
 Our storytelling model and its outcomes are endorsed by AARP at both the national and state levels, published in professional psychology and social work journals, and have been presented at major national and international conferences.
 Every Best Day group is a unique community run by a dedicated local team, but all our groups share a sense of genuine human connection described affectionately by participants as “family.”

 A closer look at our storytelling sessions…

 Every group gathers around a table for an hour a week.
 Older adults handwrite then read their stories out loud, as volunteers and visitors listen.
 We create a supportive environment for older adults to express whatever is on their mind – from past experiences to present thoughts to future hopes and worries – and encourages younger people to pause in their busy lives to listen.
-Each group starts with an average of 4 volunteers and 10 older adult participants – the roster grows at the average rate of 2 more volunteers and 5 more participants every 8 weeks.
-Weekly attendance at a successful group is 15-20 participants with 2 or more volunteers facilitating and other volunteers working behind the scenes.
-Our original group began with our founder and 4 older adults on the first day and now has a roster of over two hundred participants.
-Our storytelling group model has been proven to flourish at 13 pilot sites nationwide; participant transformations are consistent across very different neighborhoods in PA, NJ, WA, OR, IL.
+Each group starts with an average of 4 volunteers and 10 older adult participants – the roster grows at the average rate of 2 more volunteers and 5-10 more participants within 8 weeks.
+Weekly attendance at a successful group is 15-20 participants with 1 volunteer serving as the lead facilitator of each session, and other volunteers assisting on site or working behind the scenes.
+All volunteers report to and are recruited by a professional working at the venue.
+This professional serves as the site’s supervisor and have full power to multiply these numbers indefinitely simply by repeating the 8-week module with or without breaks between the modules.